Navigating change: how return to office is shaping NYC’s workforce

 Reshaping ideas at WORKTECH New York

 The landscape of work in New York is entering an era of dynamic change, and the city will need to address these shifts head-on.
-Workplace leaders will address some of their challenges and success stories in the upcoming WORKTECH New York conference on Tuesday 8-9 October.
-The two-day conference will showcase some of the cities most innovative workplace thinkers, as well as tackling debates around achieving hybrid success and New York real-estate development.
+Workplace leaders addressed some of their challenges and success stories at the WORKTECH New York conference on Tuesday 8-9 October.
+The two-day conference showcased some of the cities most innovative workplace thinkers, as well as tackled debates around achieving hybrid success and New York real-estate development.

-The first day of the conference will feature over 30 industry leading speakers, including professionals from Google, Mastercard and Amazon.
-On the second day, the WORKTECH New York Lounge will make its debut, and the audience will hear from a panel of workplace book authors as they dive into an array of workplace insights.
-This will include an appearance from Tracy Brower, the author of The Secrets to Happiness at Work, as well as Philip Ross, co-author of Unworking: The Reinvention of the Modern Office.
+The first day of the conference featured over 30 industry leading speakers, including professionals from Google, Mastercard and Amazon.
+On the second day, the WORKTECH New York Lounge made its debut, and the audience heard from a panel of workplace book authors including Tracy Brower, the author of The Secrets to Happiness at Work, as well as Philip Ross, co-author of Unworking: The Reinvention of the Modern Office.